-- Seek to ensure the student's safety, without endangering yourself. - o If necessary, seek medical assistance for the person. - o Report to the DSL, DSO or other senior manager immediately. - o If necessary, contact the Police where someone is at severe risk of harm dial 999. - Seek to ensure the victim has no contact with the alleged abuser.
+- Seek to ensure the student's safety, without endangering yourself. - o If necessary, seek medical assistance for the person. - o Report to the DSL or Safeguarding Team member immediately. - o If necessary, contact the Police where someone is at severe risk of harm dial 999. - Seek to ensure the victim has no contact with the alleged abuser.
 It may be necessary to inform other staff on duty that there has been an incident, but information passed to them must be kept to a minimum.

-If you have concern that abuse is occurring or has or may have occurred:
+If you have a concern that abuse is occurring or has or may have occurred: